 |Hispanic or Latino||194|

-Americans aren’t the only ones with an interest in Ecology.
+Ecology appeals to people across the globe.
 About 16.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Ecology & Systematics Biology Majors Make?

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in ecology have a median salary of $53,500 during the early years of their career.
 During this timeframe, most salaries fell between $44,900 (25th percentile) and $56,150 (75th percentile).